antfuentes87/enclave/README.md

 <h1>Enclave - LESS Framework</h1>
 <p>
-A framework built with LESS.
-Main goal was to make it easier for working with media queries.
-This is not a full fledge framework, but should provide most of the basics, plus some extras that can really help.
+A MIXIN framework built with LESS.
 </p>
 <p>
 You will need <a href="http://nodejs.org/">Node</a> and <a href="http://lesscss.org/">LESS</a> to compile Enclave.
 Enclave is composed of all mixins, so the compiled version in the dist folder is just for example purposes.
 You will need to import the enclave.less into your main less file that you compile for your project.
 </p>
 <h2>Screen Width Sizes Currently Supported</h2>
 <ul>
 <li>240</li>